 Note: This post contains affiliate links.
 Lessons From A Paralyzed Dog has a working relationship with Walkin’ Pets.

 To operate the Walkin’ Scooter, pet parents simply place their pup into the drag bag that comes with the scooter, and then rest them gently on top of a soft padded platform.

 Once secured, pets can zoom across almost any surface – like hardwood, tile and short carpet – without ever worrying about dragging their lower body across the ground.

 The whole unit is easy to clean with a simple damp cloth.
 And the drag bag can be put in the washing machine.

 Why your dog should avoid dragging

-The Walkin’ Scooter solves a big problem that many disabled pets face.
+The scooter solves a big problem that many disabled pets face.

-When paralyzed dogs move around the house, most scoot their bodies while dragging their back legs and paws behind them.
+When paralyzed dogs move around the house, most use their upper body while dragging their back legs and paws behind them.
 Unprotected, the process leads to cuts, scrapes and open wounds on their hind legs and paws.
-When the Walkin’ Scooter delivers mobility to dogs, it avoids this common problem.
+The design of the Walkin’ Scooter keeps your pup above the ground at all times, eliminating the problem.